Emperor-Adi/Emperor-Adi/README.md

 # Greetings!

 #### You have found Adithya Hegde's Github page.
 Welcome!
-#### You may also have seen me  under the alias 'TheMonocledHamster'.
+#### You may also have seen me around the internet under the alias 'TheMonocledHamster'.

 #### I'm a Computer Science undergraduate with a project-oriented approach towards learning.
 #### You can find me on